go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * The type set of a non-interface type literal or type name only contains the type denoted by the type literal or type name.
 * As just mentioned above, the type set of a tilde form `~T` is the set of types whose underlying types are `T`.
 In theory, this is an infinite set.
-* The type set of a method specification is the set of types whose method sets include the specified method.
+* The type set of a method specification is the set of non-interface types whose method sets include the method specification.
   In theory, this is an infinite set.
 * The type set of the empty interface is the set of all non-interface types.
   In theory, this is an infinite set.
 * The type set of a union of terms `T1 | T2 | ... | Tn` is the union of the type sets of the terms.
 * The type set of a non-empty interface is the intersection of the type sets of its interface elements.

-An interface type without any embedding elements is called an empty interface.
+As the type set of an empty interface type contains all non-interface types.
-The predeclared `any` type is an empty interface type.
+It is a super set of any type set.

-The type set of an empty interface type contains all types.
+By the current specification,

-Two constraints are equivalent to each other if their type sets are equal.
+two unnamed constraints are equivalent to each other if their type sets are equal.

 Given the types declared in the following code snippet, for each interface type, its type set is shown in its preceding comment.